ryman1/keeweb-wiki/FAQ.md

 A: No. They are not cross-platform and depend on KeePass libs.

 Q: Are plugins secure?
-A: KeeWeb checks signatures before installing plugins.
+A: KeeWeb checks plugins signatures and doesn't allow to install unverified plugins.
 3rdparty plugins can be enabled only if you configure KeeWeb to allow them.

 ### Self-hosting
 Q: Which server should I use?